-Consumers will look for more healthful, sustainable and simple choices at restaurants, say 700 chefs surveyed for our list of Top 10 concept trends in 2018.
+Consumers will look for more healthful, sustainable and simple choices at restaurants, say 700 chefs surveyed for our list of Top 10 concept trends.

 The chefs — members of the American Culinary Federation — say hyper-local foods, chef-driven fast-casual concepts, clean menus and veggie-centric foods will be among the most desired dining trends next year.

 More restaurants are serving these “foods grown, picked and processed on the premises.
 Why?
 Consumers think local equals freshness.

 2. Chef-driven fast-casual concepts

 Culinary masters are making magic for the masses by serving up great meals that are fast, convenient and affordable.

 3. Natural ingredients/clean menus